 - With this, in the past 16 months, they either changed or upgraded every piece of their marketing technology to keep pace with the demand

-- First, he said that the military in general is not inherently agile, and that some sectors like the Navy Seals are, but most of the time the decisions made take place after a long and laborious process.
+- First, he said that the military, in general, is not inherently agile.
+Some sectors like the Navy Seals are, but most of the time the decisions made take place after a long and laborious process.

 - However, like most businesses, when the pandemic hit, their primarily in-person customer base needed to be quickly rethought, which caused Rich and his team to work quickly to create a more agile and remote system.

-Something important that both Rich and Luci stressed, as well as many of our members who attended, was that there is not a need for your entire company, or even entire organization, to switch to an agile model.
+Rich and Luci both stressed there is not a need for your entire company, or even the entire organization, to switch to an agile model.

 - Like Luci, Rich and his team didn't formalize the process of creating a more agile organization, but really broke the organizations and put them back together until they found a way that worked across the board.

-- Although the entire company does not need to be an agile organization, they at least need to understand the model, especially those that you work cross-collaboratively with.
+- Although the entire company does not need to be an agile organization, they at least need to understand the model.
+Especially those you work cross-collaborate with often.

-- Branding, for example, does not always need to be "agile".
-Some things require more time and a longer path, paving the way for you to allocate more resources to those parts of your organization that may need speedier delivery.
+- Branding, for example, does not always need to be agile.
+Some things require more time and a longer path, paving the way for you to allocate more resources to those parts of your organization that need speedier delivery.

-- Rich said a common misconception with being a more agile team is that others think you are "doing more with less" when in fact you are doing less with more, but doing it much more effectively.
+- A common misconception with agile teams is others think you are "doing more with less," when in fact you are doing less with more, but doing it much more effectively.